gboehl/pydsge/README.rst

 pydsge
 ======

-Contains the functions and classes for solving, filtering and estimating DSGE models @ZLB (or with other OBCs).
-Not well documented and very rawwwww.
+Contains the functions and classes for solving, filtering and estimating DSGE models at the ZLB (or with other occasionally binding constraints).

 A collection of models that can (and were) used with this package can be found in `another repo <https://github.com/gboehl/projectlib/tree/master/yamls>`_.